What to Look for in a Video Encoder for Live Streaming Corporate Events

-More organizations are using live streaming than ever before.
-It is an excellent way to amplify a message and to improve communications across multiple sites.
+More organizations are live streaming than ever before.
+It is an excellent way to improve communications with employees from around the globe who are working in local offices or from home.
 An important factor in the success of these live streams is the quality of the viewing experience.
-Organizations are looking to create a broadcast-quality experience, which requires the proper equipment, including a broadcast-quality video encoder.
+Organizations are looking to engage with their employees in real-time with a broadcast-quality experience; this requires proper equipment, including a video encoder which can deliver high picture quality at low latency and with low bandwidth consumption.

-Whether you are live streaming an event such as a partner conference or sharing an executive all hands meeting, the higher the quality of your production, the bigger the impact that it will have.
+Whether you are live streaming an event such as a sales conference or sharing an executive all hands meeting, the higher the quality of your live production, the larger the impact it will have.
 Let us explore some of the key features that a video encoder needs to be both broadcast quality and enterprise grade.

 Latency is the amount of time between when a video is captured and delivered to the viewer.
 Latency is introduced through the multiple steps required for streaming live video.
 These include compressing (or encoding) the video, video processing, encapsulation of metadata, transcoding into online streaming formats, and decoding at the receiving end.
 Anything that alters the video content and stream will add latency.

-For enterprise video applications that require 2-way interaction or bidirectional video, such as interviews or discussions between multiple sites, latency needs to be kept as low as possible to ensure that the interaction is fluid.
-For streaming to mobile devices, there can be significant latency introduced when passing through multiple network nodes or a content delivery network (CDN).
+For enterprise video applications that require 2-way interaction or bidirectional video, such as interviews or discussions between multiple sites, latency needs to be kept as low as possible to ensure that the conversations are natural and fluid.
+For streaming to mobile devices, there can be significant latency introduced when passing through multiple network nodes or an enterprise content delivery network (eCDN).
 Choosing a low latency encoder at the onset can have a significant impact on overall end to end latency.

 Maintaining Video Quality Over Any Network

 When selecting a video encoder, you first need to consider what type of network you will be using to stream your video.
 Managed IP networks such as a LAN or WAN should be able to provide enough bandwidth for video streaming.
-However, if the video is going to be captured from a remote location over the internet, it is essential to choose a video encoder that is capable of managing unpredictable bandwidth fluctuations, packet loss, and transmit times.
+However, if the video is going to be captured from a remote location over the internet, like someone’s home office, it is essential to choose a video encoder that is capable of managing unpredictable bandwidth fluctuations, packet loss, and transmission times.

 Don’t let an unreliable network compromise the quality of your live corporate video streams.
 Look for a video encoder that supports the SRT protocol, which provides advanced error correction to prevent pixelated and blocky video that could significantly impact the viewing experience.
 SRT can also be used for transmitting directly to cloud-based content management systems and video distribution.

 There are additional considerations if you are streaming directly to viewers with mobile devices.
 In this case, you will want a video encoder that supports adaptive bitrate streaming, such as the Haivision KB video encoder series.
-Finally, if your organization will be using an online streaming service from a social network, such as Facebook Live or YouTube, make sure that your video encoder is certified to support these platforms.
+Finally, if your organization wants to share your video publicly, streaming over a social network such as Facebook Live or YouTube, make sure that your video encoder is certified to support these platforms.

 Inputs and Compression Codecs – H.264 versus HEVC